Osteoarthritis in the spine risk factors

 Risk factors for osteoarthritis in the spine

-Although the cause of spinal osteoarthritis remains unclear, risk factors are easily identified, based on statistical analysis.
+Although the cause of spinal osteoarthritis remains unclear, there are several risk factors that are associated with the development of this condition.
 These include:

 - Injury or trauma, including auto accidents

 Symptoms of spinal osteoarthritis

 As the condition worsens, symptoms become more likely.
-Initially, arthritis of the spine might arise as a mild ache, or tenderness, where the vertebrae connect and flex (facet joints).
+Initially, arthritis of the spine might be felt as a mild ache, or tenderness, where the vertebrae connect and flex.
 Gradually the body’s stability diminishes.
-This is caused by the loss of joint viscosity and growth of bone spurs known as osteophytes, which impinge upon nerve tissue.
+This is caused by the loss of joint viscosity and growth of bone spurs, which can compress spinal nerves.
 More advanced symptoms include:

 - Persistent chronic joint pain

-- The sensation of bone rubbing or grinding against bone
+- The sensation of bone rubbing or grinding against bone, called crepitus

-- Numbness or tingling in the arms or hands, as with cervical spine arthritis with osteophytes
+- Numbness or tingling in the arms or hands, which can be caused by nerve compression in the upper spine

-- Weakness or numbness in the legs, as with lumbar spine arthritis with osteophytes
+- Weakness or numbness in the legs, usually caused by spinal arthritis in the lower back

 Treatment for osteoarthritis symptoms

-Symptoms are usually managed using conservative methods such as pain medication, physical therapy, massage or other nonsurgical treatments.
-If chronic neck or back pain persists despite weeks or months of conservative treatment, surgery could be prescribed.
+Symptoms are usually managed using conservative methods such as pain medication, physical therapy, massage, rest and hot/cold compression therapy.
+If chronic neck or back pain persists despite weeks or months of conservative treatment, you could be referred to a specialist for a surgical consultation.